All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

 \subsubsection{$S$-metric spaces}

-We are now ready to further develop results of Section~\ref{sec:metric} and complete the classification of Ramsey properties of general $S$-metric spaces (i.e. even for sets $S$ containing jump numbers).
-This generalise results of~\cite{The2010} where Ramsey property of $S$-metric spaces was shown for all sets $S$ containing at most 3 distances and confirms the hypothesis stated there about every $S$-metric space, $S$ finite, having a precompact Ramsey lift.
-Our analysis is based on (and refines)~\cite{Sauer2013} which gives a family of definable equivalences on the $S$-metric spaces where $S$ contains jump numbers:
+We are now ready to further develop results of Section~\ref{sec:metric} and complete the study of Ramsey properties of general $S$-metric spaces (\ie{}\ even for sets $S$ containing jump numbers).
+This generalises results of~\cite[Theorem 25]{The2010} where the Ramsey property of $S$-metric spaces was shown for all sets $S$ containing at most 3 distances.
+This also confirms the conjecture stated in~\cite{The2010} that every $S$-metric space with $S$ finite has a precompact Ramsey lift.

+We use the notation introduced in Section~\ref{sec:metric} (in particular Definitions~\ref{defn:smetric} and \ref{defn:lmetric} which introduce classes $\mathcal M_S$ and $S$-metric graphs, the 4-values condition and the operation $\oplus_S$).
+Our analysis is based on (and refines)~\cite{Sauer2012} which gives a family of definable equivalences on $S$-metric spaces when $S$ contains jump numbers.
+The following definition is a generalisation of a definition from~\cite{Sauer2012} for not-necessarily finite sets.

-\begin{defn}\cite{Sauer2013} Let $S\subseteq \mathbb R_{>0}$ be a subset satisfying the 4-values condition.
-A block $B$ of $S$ is any inclusion maximal subset of $S$ satisfying the 4-values condition that has no jump number. \end{defn} It is shown in~\cite{Sauer2013} that for every $S$ satisfying the 4-values condition can be decomposed to mutually disjoint blocks and that for every block $B\subseteq S$ value of $\max(B)$ is either a jump number of $S$ or $\max(S)$.
-More precisely, this decomposition decomposition is based on the following notion:
+\begin{definition}[\cite{Sauer2012}] Let $S\subseteq \mathbb R_{>0}$ be a subset satisfying the 4-values condition where $\oplus_S$ is well-defined.
+A~\emph{block} of $S$ is any inclusion maximal subset $B$ of $S$ satisfying the 4-values condition that has no jump number (see Definition~\ref{defn:jump}). \end{definition} In other words, blocks are maximal sets on which $\oplus_S$ is archimedean.
+It is shown in~\cite{Sauer2012} that finite $S$ satisfying the 4-values condition can be decomposed to mutually disjoint blocks and that for every block $B\subseteq S$ other than the block containing the largest numbers, the value of $\max(B)$ is defined and it is a jump number.
+In turn, this gives equivalences on $S$-metric spaces:

-\begin{defn}\cite{Sauer2013} Let $\str{A}$ be an $S$-metric space and $B$ block of $S$.
-We define a \emph{block equivalence $\sim_B$} on vertices of $\str{A}$ by putting $u\sim_B v$ whenever $d(u,v)\leq \max(B)$. \end{defn} It is easy to see that paths where every pair of vertices has distance at most $\max(B)$ can only be completed by distances at most $\max(B)$ and thus $\sim_B$ is indeed an equivalence relation.
-By Proposition~\ref{prop:imaginary} it is thus necessary to consider lift of $\mathcal{M}_S$ which represent these classes explicitly.
+\begin{definition}[\cite{Sauer2012}] Let $S\subseteq \mathbb R_{>0}$ be a subset satisfying the 4-values condition, let $\str{A}$ be an $S$-metric space and let $B$ be a block of $S$.
+We define a \emph{block equivalence $\sim_B$} on vertices of $\str{A}$ by putting $u\sim_B v$ whenever there is $b\in B$ such that $d(u,v)\leq b$. \end{definition} Note that if $\max(B)$ is defined, one can always put $b=\max(B)$.
+It is easy to see that $\sim_B$ is indeed an equivalence relation.
+By Proposition~\ref{prop:imaginary} it is thus necessary to lift $\mathcal{M}_S$ to represent these equivalences explicitly.